 Watch the videos below to see how to easily cut glass bottles:

-- Fantastic candlesticks that you can use to decorate your home, patio, terrace, indoors or out for unique party decor!
+- Fantastic candlesticks that you can use to decorate your home, patio, terrace, indoors or outdoors for unique party decor!
 (Learn how to build a chandelier Christmas garlands)

-- Amazing chandeliers - cutting the bottom of the bottle and fastening them to a piece of wood or metal, or suspend them with DIY chandelier light kits.
+- Amazing chandeliers - cut the bottom of a glass bottle and fasten it to a piece of wood or metal, or suspend them with a DIY chandelier light kits.
 (Learn how to build a light sculpture using wood from crates)

-Want Other Ways to Cut Glass Bottles?
-There are many other techniques to cut glass bottles (with a flame, with boiling water, etc.), but the one presented here with cotton twine and acetone has been the safest for us!
+Want other ways to cut glass bottles?
+There are several other techniques to cut glass bottles (with a flame, with boiling water, etc...), but the one presented here with the cotton twine and acetone has been the safest and fastest for us!